File System Basics

 This directory contains app-specific preference files.
 You should not create files in this directory yourself.
 Instead, use the

-In iOS, the contents of this directory are backed up by iTunes.
+In iOS, the contents of this directory are backed up by iTunes and iCloud.

 The iCloud File Storage Container